keoko/sisyphus/README.md

 - if the branch does not exist, no exception is thrown
 - git merging strategies fail when repo is already created :(

+## Git issues
+Add user SSH keys, do not confuse with SSH deply keys!!!!
+Use SSH protocol, not HTTP.
+HTTP needs credentials

+GitLab: Deploy keys are not allowed to push code.
+fatal: Could not read from remote repository.

+Please make sure you have the correct access rights and the repository exists.

+### permission denied
+Permission denied (publickey).
+fatal: Could not read from remote repository.

 ## NICE TO HAVE
 ### FEATURES
+- clean up naming: branch, version, repo, environment
 - security (authentication OAuth?) check CMS TW
 - configurable repositories (do we store them in git?) every X minutes update the conf file
 - on re-loading app, remove directories and start clean